MasterScott/gsoc/README.md

 - more to follow

 Mentorship happens privately on our Homebrew maintainer's Slack and publicly on GitHub pull requests.
 Each student and project will be assigned a mentor but all students will work with all mentors.

+## Pass Requirements

+- To be accepted one trivial pull request for your project to Homebrew will need to be merged (this can be far prior to the program)
+- To pass the mid-term assessment one non-trivial pull request for your project to Homebrew will need to be opened
+- To pass the final assessment one non-trivial pull request for your project to Homebrew will need to be reviewed and merged

 ## Technologies Used and Requirements